 Plaintiff objects to this request as overbroad, unduly burdensome, and not reasonably calculated to lead to discovery of admissible evidence.
-Without waiving this objection, Plaintiff has no responsive documents in her possession.
+Without waiving this objection, Plaintiff states that she has no such documents in her possession and agrees to provide Defendant's counsel with a signed IRS form 4506-T upon request.